 Critter Control has Florida offices in West Palm Beach, Tampa, Sarasota and Bradenton, Orlando, Miami, Jacksonville, Gainesville / Ocala, Ft.
 Pierce / Treasure Coast, Ft.
 Myers, Ft.
-Lauderdale, Daytona Beach, Mobile/Gulf Coast, Tallahassee
+Lauderdale, Daytona Beach, Pensacola/Panhandle, Tallahassee, Gulf States, Panama City

 Bobcats have a tendency to cause problems for Florida homeowners who have domestic pets living outside their Florida home.
 Though most bobcats won’t attack humans, they will attack small animals.
 To avoid bobcat problems with your pets, it is best to keep small pets inside at night, when Bobcats are often most active.